Thomas Nánabeszter: Career and landholdings

 After 1290, Thomas became a supporter of King Andrew III.
 He participated in the royal campaign against the Duchy of Austria in the summer of 1291.
 For his merits, Andrew III confirmed and transcribed the aforementioned donation letter of his predecessor Ladislaus IV in favor of Thomas and Lawrence in September 1291.
 In accordance with a preceding arrangement between his relative Demetrius (who died before 1277) and the Dominican monastery of Rabbits' Island, Thomas paid fifteen marks to the Dominican nuns for a further portion in Sóskút sometime between 1290 and 1300, thereby increasing the area of his local estate.
 According to a pay certificate issued in 1292, Thomas accidentally killed Paul Csák during a clash, for which he had to pay a blood fee of sixteen marks to the brothers of the victim, Gurke (who was future royal standard-bearer at the Battle of Rozgony in 1312) and Michael.
 Thomas obtained his possessions in Diósd by way of litigation, when he was involved in a lawsuit with certain local nobles (called "Diódi") between 1293 and 1294.
 The lawsuit narrated a maltreatment of one of Thomas' serfs (libertinus) called John, son of Tywan, whose house was attacked by the neighboring nobles and himself was wounded in 1293 (i.e. Thomas already possessed a portion in the settlement by that time).
-The litigation process ended with an agreement: Thomas withdrew the case in exchange for some portions in Diósd.
+The litigation process ended with an agreement: Thomas withdrew the case in exchange for some portions of Diósd.
 At the time of his death, he also possessed two domains in Ében (laid in the territory of present-day Törökbálint), but the circumstances of their acquisition are unknown.